-Entering the United States in most of the cases require to obtain a U.S. visa, which is placed in the passport.
-Some international travelers, fitting the visa free travel requirements, may be eligible to travel to the United States without a visa.
-Having a visa does not mean your entrance to United States is guaranteed.
+Entering the United States in most cases requires the need to obtain a U.S Visa, to get a U.S. visa, which is the ultimate is placed in the passport.
+Some international travelers, fitting the visa-free travel requirements, may be eligible to travel to the United States without a visa.
+Having a visa does not mean your entrance to the United States is guaranteed.
 Immigration authorities are responsible for deciding who enters or who does not enter the country, in consideration of the purpose of the visit.
-They will also be responsible for immigration matters while in U.S.A.
+They will also be responsible for immigration matters while in the U.S.A.

 There are two migratory groups, those who aim to settle in the United States which are called immigrants and who will immigrate to the United States permanently, and those who want to travel to the United States temporarily and then return to their country, which are called non-immigrants because they are not going to immigrate.

 Types of Visas to Travel to the United States

 The United States has a variety of visa types of immigrant and non-immigrant.
 It is essential that you know these, so you know what kind of visa you will be applying for according to your travel plans and purpose.
 People wishing to visit the U.S. as tourists or for business purposes must apply for visas in the non-immigrant category.
 People who want to live in the United States are good candidates for some of the existing visa as immigrants or apply for permanent residency through a close relative residing in the country.

 The Non Immigrant Visas are for individuals traveling to the US for some time and not for those who desire to stay permanently in the country.
 This visa is stamped on the passport.
 It allows the individuals to enter the country through any port of entry and then apply for an entry permit to the officer of the Bureau of Customs and Border Security (CBP).
 People come to the United States for various reasons which may be as tourism, business, medical treatment, and temporary jobs.
 These visa types are as follow: